Strooom/Moovr/README.md

-# Welcome to Mooov
+# Welcome to Moovr
 a CNC Controller project

-please read all about it in the Wiki : https://github.com/Strooom/Mooov/wiki
+please read all about it in the Wiki : https://github.com/Strooom/Moovr/wiki